mwaylabs/update-manager/README.md

 There are several different use-cases.
 For example you can use it to deliver continuously new versions of your files.
 You can also use it for lazy loading.

 ##How it works
-The usage is quit simple.
+The usage is quite simple.
 You simply call the update-manager with a config object which contains a `extractPath` and a URL to a `version.json`.

 Everytime the update-manager is called, he compares the local version and the remote version.
 If the remote version is greater than the local, the download starts automatically.